leancloud/filter-service/README.md

 Filter-Service uses a file named `snapshot.db`in a dedicated directory given in `config/configuration.xml` to save all the filters every several seconds.
 It will lock this directory so only one Filter-Service can use the same directory on the same time.
 During persistence operation, firstly Filter-Service will save filters to a file named `snapshot.tmp`.
 After that, if everything is OK, it will rename `snapshot.tmp` to `snapshot.db` in an atomic operation.

 On startup, after Filter-Service have locked the working directory, it tries to find the `snapshot.db` file and recover filters from that file.
 It recovers in a one-by-one process.
 Reading all the bytes needed to recover a filter, checking some stuff, then it deserialize filter from these bytes.
-It repeats this process to recover the rest filters until all the bytes in file have read.
+It repeats this process to recover the rest filters until all the bytes in the file have been read.
 If the bytes for a filter is not correct, like checksum unmatched, magic unmached, not enough bytes etc. It will stop the recovering process immediately because all the bytes afterwards is definitely corrupted.
 You can use configuration to let Filter-Service throws a exception and does not recover anything on this situation or let Filter-Service just tolerates the corrupted file and tries to recover as many filters as it can from it.

-Sometimes before you start a Filter-Service, you can see the `snapshot.tmp` stand by a `snapshot.db`.
+Sometimes before you start a Filter-Service, you can see a `snapshot.tmp` file stands by a `snapshot.db` file.
 It means the last persistence filter operation was not fully completed.
 Maybe the process crashed unintentionly, or even the host machine is down when writing filters to `snapshot.tmp`.
 You can delete `snapshot.tmp` file or leave it as it is.
 Latter in the future, we may support to recover from either `snapshot.tmp` or `snapshot.db` to reduce the lost data.

 ## Metrics